 (v) CQ is the contributing emissions reduction in tons per year quantified relative to contemporaneous pre-reduction actual emissions (OAR 340-268-0030(1)(b)).

-(vi) CD is the contributing source distance in kilometers to the nonattainment or maintenance area.
-For a contributing source located within the nonattainment or maintenance area, CD equals zero.
+(vi) CD is the contributing source distance in kilometers to the nonattainment, reattainment, or maintenance area.
+For a contributing source located within the nonattainment, reattainment, or maintenance area, CD equals zero.

 (b) The Demonstration Method.
-An applicant may demonstrate to the Department using dispersion modeling or other analyses the level and location of offsets that would be sufficient to provide actual reductions in concentrations of VOC or NOx in the designated area during high ozone conditions.
+An applicant may demonstrate to DEQ using dispersion modeling or other analyses the level and location of offsets that would be sufficient to provide actual reductions in concentrations of VOC or NOx in the designated area during high ozone conditions.
 The modeled reductions of ambient VOC or NOx concentrations resulting from the emissions offset must be demonstrated over a greater area and over a greater period of time within the designated area as compared to the modeled ambient VOC or NOx concentrations resulting from the emissions increase from the source subject to this rule.
-If the Department determines that the demonstration is acceptable, then the Department will approve the offsets proposed by the applicant.
+If DEQ determines that the demonstration is acceptable, then DEQ will approve the offsets proposed by the applicant.
 The demonstration method does not apply to sources located inside an ozone nonattainment area.